datacarpentry/sql-socialsci/_episodes/06-Aggregations.md

 > > ~~~
 > > {: .sql}
 > >
-> > You can browse the Newspaper table to find out which of the daily columns refers to the Mirror
+> > You can browse the Newspaper table to find out which of the daily column refers to the Mirror
 > {: .solution}
 {: .challenge}